Patrick M. McPharlin

-Annette Flood was appointed Director of the Department of Insurance and Financial Services (DIFS) by Michigan Governor Rick Snyder effective November 1, 2013.
-Prior to her appointment, Director Flood served as Chief Deputy Director of DIFS and Chief Deputy Commissioner in the former Office of Financial and Insurance Regulation.
+Patrick M. McPharlin was appointed Director of the Department of Insurance and Financial Services (DIFS) by Michigan Governor Rick Snyder effective May 18, 2015.
+Prior to his appointment, Director McPharlin served as the President and CEO of the Michigan State University Federal Credit Union.

 DIFS is the State of Michigan department responsible for regulating Michigan's financial industries, including banks, credit unions, insurance, and mortgage companies.
 DIFS provides a focal point of consumer protection, enables efficient and effective regulation, and positions the insurance and financial services sector of Michigan’s economy for growth.
 The agency consists of over 350 professionals dedicated to protecting Michigan consumers by ensuring the companies that it regulates are safe and sound, follow state and federal law, and are entitled to the public confidence.